andrewdavidmackenzie/flow/flowr/src/lib/flowruntime/stdio/readline.md

 ### Inputs

 #### Output
-* Line of text read from STDIN - with leading and trailing whitespace trimmed.
+* text - Line of text read from STDIN - with leading and trailing whitespace trimmed.
+* json - Json value parsed from from STDIN